Updated May 16, 2026§ For Everyday Items

 What if my Card 5 charges but the app still shows Low Battery?

 Force-quit and reopen the Pebblebee app.
-The battery indicator updates on a 10-15 minute cycle and sometimes lags behind actual charge state.
-If the app still shows Low Battery after 30 minutes of confirmed charging (LED green), reset the card by holding the button for 10 seconds and re-pair.
+Battery indicators can lag behind actual charge state.
+If the app still shows Low Battery after confirmed charging, reset the card by holding the button for 10 seconds and re-pair.